OGGM/oggm-edu/docs/roadmap.rst

 (less important)

 ReadTheDocs and Sphinx are great, but they have their limits.
-If you have web skills and would like to make OGGM-Edu more appealing, reach out!
+If you have web skills and would like to make OGGM-Edu more appealing, ref:`reach out! <title_contact>`